The Thomas Pages homepage

 The

-religion of Baal is best attested archaeologically at ancient Ugarit, in Syria, and at ancient Carthage, the colony of Phoenicia in North Africa.
+religion of Baal is best attested archaeologically at ancient Ugarit in Syria, and at ancient Carthage, originally a colony of Phoenicia in North Africa.

 The burnt bones of infants sacrificed to Baal were buried in urns under stone markers.
 Many thousands of these have been discovered in the ruins of ancient Carthage and its outlying towns.
-It is estimated that in ancient Carthage the ritual killing of infant children in sacrifice to Baal averaged about two and a half children per day.
+It is estimated that in ancient Carthage the ritual killing of infant children in sacrifice to Baal averaged about 2½–children per day.

-These practices, in the religion which Jezebel had imported and set up as official state religion of Israel, were the reason for Elijah's execution of all the priests of Baal and his consort.
+practices, in the religion which Queen Jezebel had imported to Israel from Phoenicia and set up as official state religion, were the reason for Elijah's execution of all the priests of Baal and his consort.

 "They have built the high places of Topheth in the valley of Hinnom to burn their sons and daughters in the fire